OUR STORY.

 That should’ve been the end of it.

-Instead, it became an obsession.
+Instead, it became a genuine, mildly concerning obsession.

 “Hardcore Harry” was already my own phrase — for anything full-on.